prof-rossetti/nyu-info-2335-201905/projects/shopping-cart/README.md

 Category | Requirement | Weight
 --- | --- | ---
 Info Inputs | Captures / scans product identifiers | 10%
+Info Inputs | Handles invalid inputs | 10%
 Info Inputs | Handles the "DONE" signal | 10%
 Info Outputs (Receipt) | Displays store info | 10%
-Info Outputs (Receipt) | Displays checkout date and time | 10% Info Outputs (Receipt) | Displays names and prices of all scanned products | 20% Info Outputs (Receipt) | Displays tax and totals | 20% Dev Process | Submitted via Git repository which reflects an incremental revision history | 20%
+Info Outputs (Receipt) | Displays checkout date and time | 10% Info Outputs (Receipt) | Displays names and prices of all scanned products | 15% Info Outputs (Receipt) | Displays tax and totals | 15% Dev Process | Submitted via Git repository which reflects an incremental revision history | 20%

-If experiencing execution error(s) while evaluating the application's required functionality, evaluators are advised to reduce the project's grade by 4% to 25%, depending on the circumstances and severity of the error(s).
+If experiencing execution error(s) while evaluating the application's required functionality, evaluators are advised to reduce the project's grade by between 4% and 25%, depending on the circumstances and severity of the error(s).

-In recognition of deliverables which exhibit functionality above and beyond the basic requirements, evaluators are encouraged to award between 3% and 15% "engagement points" to be applied as extra credit.
+In recognition of deliverables which exhibit functionality above and beyond the basic requirements, evaluators are encouraged to award between 4% and 15% "engagement points" to be applied as extra credit.